JOURNAL OF FLUENCY DISORDERS

 Clinical Psychology and Special Education

-Championing quality research in psychology and education.
+Transforming understanding in clinical psychology and special education.

 Publisher: MOSCOW STATE PSYCHOLOGICAL & PEDAGOGICAL UNIVISSN: 2304-0394Frequency: 4 issues/year